Hey, I Know You!

 After each group was familiar with their pairs, scientists mixed up the order.
 For the first group they placed different faces and voices together, and for the second group they mixed up the names and voices.

 Applying this idea to our first example, when the child hears his mom’s voice, two parts of the brain are active.
 The little boy’s visual area of the brain lets him “see” her face, and the auditory area of the brain lets him hear her voice.
-The connection between people’s voices and faces develop when we are very young, and is a strong communication skill that grows as we do.
+The connection our brains make between people’s voices and faces develop when we are very young, and is a strong communication skill that grows as we do.